aj-et/ToDoFlutter-main/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* Add a delete option.
 * Add a category section where a user can create a category and put their ToDos in each category selected.
 * Add an until date where a user will be notified via alarm when the ToDo is almost due.
+* Add an option to add the ToDo to your calendar